 - Now, let the baking soda alone for around 2 hours.
 It will absorb the oil or other fatty ingredients during this time.

 - Further, take a soft and clean cloth and wipe out the baking soda from the stain.

 - Finally, wring out the cloth to wipe it on the dirty surfaces of the leather couch.

-Finally, most possible is that you have learnt completely how to clean leather couch.
+Finally, most possible is that you have learned completely how to clean leather couch.
 Of course, there can be many other sofa cleaning methods out there.
 But you must assure to read the producer’s instructions first.
-They mention caring tips for the leather couch, so that you can handle the processes easily at your home.
+They mention caring tips for the leather couch so that you can handle the processes easily at your home.